 How to do headcount planning

-- Evaluate your current workforce and identify gaps.
+- Evaluate your existing workforce and identify gaps

 Problems with headcount planning

-You can forecast the hours needed for an entire project and diversify your resource allocation based on your needs.
-If you look at all milestones, tasks and deliverables for the entire project, you may determine that there are 300 hours of effort needed to get every job done.
-You can then break the tasks down to the hours that you want to allocate for each, and appoint FTE hours to each.
+Looking at all milestones, tasks, and deliverables for the entire project, you may determine that 300 total hours of effort are needed to complete every job.
+You can then break the functions down to the hours that you want to allocate for each.

 Benefits of using the FTE model

 The FTE model gives you more flexibility and precision in resource management than a simple headcount.
 It comes with three main benefits: